The Testing Effect: Why Quizzes Beat Rereading [2026]

 | 2021 | Agarwal et al. | Classroom review: testing works across ages and subjects |

-Robert Bjork named the reason in 1994: desirable difficulties.
-Methods that slow early learning, such as testing, spacing, and mixing topics, tend to produce the strongest recall later.
+Robert Bjork gave the pattern a name in 1994: desirable difficulties.
+Methods that slow early learning, such as testing, spacing, and mixing topics, tend to produce the strongest recall later, or in the shorthand Bjork and Bjork have used since, conditions that slow apparent learning often optimize long-term retention and transfer.
 The testing effect is the most studied member of that family.

-How Does the Testing Effect Work in Your Brain?
+How the Effect Works in Your Brain

 Recall forces your brain to rebuild the path to the answer.
 Rereading just shows you the path exists.